TaxAct Review 2024: A Solid and Frugal Tax Filing Option

-Even with the possibility of a refund dangling in front of us, most of us hate to do our taxes.
+Even with the possibility of a refund dangling in front of us, most of us dislike doing our taxes.

 Online tax prep and filing services significantly ease the burden without paying personal-accountant-level dollars.
 But of the many available tax preparation companies, which is the best?